Emergency Dentist New York

 Does Dental Insurance Cover Dental Emergencies?

-It is possible that some dental insurance companies will pay for one emergency exam each year.
+Some dental insurance companies may pay for one emergency exam each year.
 You’ll need to check with your insurer to find out if this is available.
 Of course, much of the cost associated with your care will be tied to the type of treatment recommended by Dr. Newman.
 When examining your plan, you will likely receive anywhere from 50-80% off the total cost based on your deductible and annual maximum.
 At Gramercy Dental Studio, we will help you through the financial process, working on your behalf to file any claims and necessary paperwork to make your experience less stressful.

 Other Options for Making Dental Emergencies Affordable

-If you are uninsured or need help to keep your dental emergency costs more affordable, your emergency dentist in Gramercy Park is pleased to provide financing options and accepts everything from Visa and Mastercard to Discover and American Express.
+If you are uninsured or need help to keep your dental emergency costs more affordable, your emergency dentist in New York is pleased to provide financing options and accepts everything from Visa and Mastercard to Discover and American Express.
 By seeking alternative ways to pay for your upcoming treatment, you can better manage your budget while taking care of your developing smile.

 Taking Care of Your Smile Can Save You Money